jundalisay/sp/content/en/research/hume/treatise/book-3/part-2/section-08b.md

             Since no one has ever yet dreamed of ascribing it to a promise.
         Magistrates nor subjects have formed this idea of our civil duties.

+{{< box >}}
 Footnote 22:

 This proposition must hold strictly true with regard to every quality determined by sentiment.

 Afterwards, we shall consider in what sense we can talk of a right or a wrong taste in morals, eloquence, or beauty.
     Mankind's general sentiments are uniform
         They render such questions of small importance.
+{{< /box >}}

 ## Rebellion

 Magistrates do not derive their authority from a promise or original contract.
         If this were the sanction of government, our rulers would never receive it tacitly.
         Since what is given tacitly can never have such influence on mankind, as what is performed openly.

 A tacit promise is where the will is signified by more diffuse signs other than those of speech.
         But there must be a will, no matter how silent or tacit.

 But if you ask the people whether they had ever consented to the authority of their rulers, or promised to obey them, they would think very strangely of you.
         They would reply that it did not depend on their consent, but that they were born to such an obedience.

 Because of this opinion, we frequently see the people imagine such persons to be their natural rulers.
         Their rulers might have come from that line of rulers, from a long time ago.
         But now they might be deprived of all power and authority.
         No man would voluntarily choose them today or give them any promise of obedience.